isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-gaming/index.md

 With the fast-evolving PC technology, gaming [motherboards](https://pestpolicy.com/best-gaming-projector/) are changing fast.
 Notably, some of the key features in the new motherboards include lighting customization and innovative chipsets.
 Therefore, consider buying a gaming [motherboard](https://pestpolicy.com/best-motherboard-for-i5-6600k/) as a critical step and weigh all options to take a board that genuinely matches your gaming needs and preferences.
 Pros:
-- Comes with a�DS B1 GAMING mouse
+- Comes with aDS B1 GAMING mouse
 - LAN Protect Technology in its LAN port
 - Better audio
 Cons: